logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/data-sets/importing-a-data-folder-into-a-data-set-folder.md

         -   **Cancel**: Cancel the selection and return to the Select dialog box.
     Imported data sets appear as nodes beneath the data set folder node.

--   **Option 2**: To import an external data folder into a new data set folder.
+-   Option 2: To import an external data folder into a new data set folder.

     1. Right-click the **Data** node in your project, then select **New Data Set Folder**.